Chellie M Pingree

 Print friendly

-Mr. Chairman, I greatly appreciate the opportunity to testify in front of this committee and sincerely hope that the committee keeps these thoughts in mind throughout the budget process.
-I am looking forward to working with this committee throughout the budget process.
-Thank you.
+Madam Chair, I greatly appreciate the opportunity to testify in front of your committee and sincerely hope that the committee keeps these thoughts in mind throughout the budget process.
+I am looking forward to working with all the members on this committee throughout the budget process.
+Thank you very much.